jli198/cpe487/labs/lab2/README.md

   * Memory Device: s25fl128sxxxxxx0-spi-x1_x2_x4
   * Configuration file > Click ... > Select C:/Users/.../hex4counter.runs/impl_1/hexcount.mcs > OK
   * PRM file > Click ... > Select C:/Users/.../hex4counter.runs/impl_1/hexcount.prm > OK
+    * When I got to this step, it would not allow me to select this PRM file.
+The rest of the process seemed to go correctly without this step, so for now if this happens to you just move on to the next step - Prof. Yett
   * Address Range > Click V > Select "Entire Configuration Memory Device" > OK
   * Flash programming completed successfully > OK